 Public Service and Volunteering

-Many of you already have some community service experience under your belts, whether you thought it would be a good asset to have come college application season, you were required to log a certain number of volunteer service hours in order to graduate from your high school, or because you simply enjoyed volunteering.
-We’ve come up with resources below that will help you navigate the public service and volunteering opportunities available to you on the college level and beyond, with information on how to find the volunteer position that fits your interests and the funding to support you as you pursue unpaid work, among other topics.
-Browse through the pages below to learn more about public service and volunteering, no matter your motivations for pursuing both.
+Many students have some community experience to add to their resumes, which is a good asset for college applications, whether it was a graduation requirement or for personal enjoyment.
+We’ve provided some resources below that will help you navigate the public service and volunteering opportunities available at the college level and beyond, with information on how to find the volunteer position that fits your interests and the funding to support you as you pursue unpaid work, among other topics.
+Browse through the pages below to learn more about public service and volunteering, regardless of your motivation.

-No matter your interests, there are surely a number of volunteer positions out there that will not only make you feel fulfilled but keep you coming back.
-Whether you’re looking for volunteer positions based on the field of study you’d like to pursue, looking to work with a part of your community you’d like to learn more about, or simply interesting in finding a volunteer position that fits your college schedule, we’ve come up with tips on where to look and how to land that perfect volunteer gig.
+No matter your interests, there are many volunteer positions that will provide self-fulfillment and have you coming back.
+Whether you are looking for volunteer positions based on intended field of study, an organization that appeals to you, or are simply interested in finding a volunteer position that fits your college schedule, we’ve compiled tips on where to look and how to land that perfect volunteer gig.

-Aside from the fact that it could be a good way to boost your resume and make yourself a more desirable job candidate post-graduation, there are a number of benefits to volunteerism in college that those even remotely interested in altruism should consider.
-Volunteer positions could also put you in touch with people you may not have met outside of a volunteer position, allow you to grow as an individual, and give you experience in a field of study you’re considering that you may not have gotten otherwise, among a number of other benefits.
+Aside from the fact that it could be a good way to boost your resume and make yourself a more desirable job candidate post-graduation, there are a number of benefits to volunteerism in college.
+Volunteer positions could also put you in touch with people you may not have met outside of a volunteer position, allow you to grow as an individual, give you experience in a field of study you’re considering that you may not have gotten otherwise, along with many other benefits.

-If you’re wary about choosing volunteerism over a paying position while in college, consider this: community service scholarships are one of the most popular – and generous – award categories out there.
-Make sure you do your research before coming to a decision, because there could be funding for volunteerism out there that you haven’t yet considered that could make that decision easier.
+If you’re wary about choosing volunteerism over a paying position while in college, consider this: community service scholarships are one of the most popular and generous scholarships available.
+Make sure you do your research before coming to a decision, because there could be funding for volunteerismavailable that you hadn’t been aware of before.

-Don’t assume that you’ll need to abandon a dream to pursue a career you love because of the student loan debt you may face as a result.
-There are a number of programs out there that may allow you to have some of those loans forgiven, especially if you’re entering a high-needs field or looking to move to a high-needs area after graduation.
-Talk to your financial aid administrator about the options open to you as far as loan forgiveness programs before you take out any federal or private loans.
-Depending on your student loan eligibility, you may be able to take out only those loans that could be up for forgiveness after you’ve served several years in your desired field.
+Do not assume that you will have to abandon a dream career because of potential student debt.
+Fortunately, there are many programs that forgive student loans, especially if you are entering a high-needs field after graduation.
+Talk to your financial aid administrator about available options as loan forgiveness programs before taking out any federal or private loans.
+Depending on your student loan eligibility, you may be able to take out forgivable loans after working in your field for some years.

-Whether the country is in an economic slump or you simply need some more time to decide what you’d like to do as a career after graduation, there are a number of options outside of that entry-level job if you’re flexible in terms of location and salary requirements.
-Graduate programs, teaching certification assignments or volunteer opportunities are all popular post-graduation paths, so if you’re not ready to jump into the workforce, consider what else you could do to not only boost that resume, but grow as a person, as well.
+Whether the country is struggling economically or you simply need some more time to deciding a post-college career, there are numerous options outside of entry-level jobs if you’re flexible in salary and location.
+Graduate programs, teaching certification assignments or volunteer opportunities are all popular post-graduation paths, so if you’re not ready for the workforce, consider what will boost your resume as well as better develop your character.